-Report on UCN workshop at TRIUMF
+3.1 UCN workshop at TRIUMF

+Another aspect of strengthening collaboration between our collaborators and beyond is through international conferences and workshops.
 Many of the collaborators that have signed on to the CSUNS project were attracted in the context of the "International Workshop: UCN Sources and Experiments" which was held Sept.
 13-14, 2007 at TRIUMF [28], and was supported jointly by TRIUMF and NCSU/TUNL (Triangle Universities Nuclear Laboratory).
 The organizing committee was chaired by J.W.
 Martin.
 The program of the workshop focused mainly on the comparison of our eventual UCN source at TRIUMF with those proposed at other institutes world-wide: ILL, FRM-II (Munich), NCSU, LANL, PSI, KEK, and Mainz.
 Several sessions were held where opinions of the community were solicited, specifically in relation to the project in Canada.